Bronfman family: Early history

 The family settled at a homestead near Wapella, Saskatchewan, but soon moved to Brandon, Manitoba.
 In 1903, the family borrowed money to buy a hotel (the Anglo-American Hotel) in Emerson, Manitoba, which turned out to be profitable due to railway construction.
 In 1906, the family moved to Winnipeg.
-With the advent of Prohibition in Canada, Samuel and his brothers turned their energy towards selling mail-order liquor.
-Following the government's crack-down on the business, the brothers took another route: as it was still legal to sell alcohol as medicine, the brothers rebranded their liquor using names like "Liver & Kidney Cure", "Dandy Bracer–Liver", and "Rock-A-Bye Cough Cure."
+With the advent of Prohibition in Canada, Samuel and his brothers turned their energy toward selling mail-order liquor.
+Following the government's crack-down on the business, the brothers took another route: As it was still legal to sell alcohol as medicine, the brothers rebranded their liquor using names like "Liver & Kidney Cure", "Dandy Bracer-Liver", and "Rock-a-bye Cough-Cure".
 Samuel took control of the business after prohibition came to an end in the United States, and was known as "Mr. Sam".